Free Me (album): Composition

-The album was inspired by 1960s sounds, such as bossa nova, Motown and French pop.
-The album was largely produced by Mike Peden and Yak Bondy, who have produced tracks for acts such as S Club 7 and Lucie Silvas.
-Other contributions on the album are courtesy of Cathy Dennis, Henry Binns, and Puerto Rican singer Luis Fonsi.
-The album was released via 19 Recordings, which is a division of 19 Management, the company owned by Simon Fuller.
-Bunton says of the inspiration behind the album: "I've been listening to Motown since I was about five, and just loving it, being very passionate about the fact how it was all done live, and I thought, 'Hold on, I always talk about the fact I love '60s and Motown', so I thought I'd take elements of it, bits of it, and put it into my album, so that's exactly what I did."
-However, Bunton's songs on this album mainly started life as a simple scribble.
-She says, "I have a little book beside my bed, where I put all my ideas for songs and stuff.
-It's kind of weird, 'cuz usually when I'm having a dream, I'll wake up, and I'll write something down, then I'll look at it again and think, 'God, what was I dreaming about?'"
+A departure from the pop style she had established with the Spice Girls and developed on A Girl like Me, Free Me marked a significant musical shift for Bunton, drawing heavily on 1960s influences such as bossa nova, Motown, and French pop.
+The album was primarily produced by Mike Peden and Yak Bondy, with additional contributions from Cathy Dennis, Henry Binns, and Puerto Rican singer Luis Fonsi.
+Bunton described the album's inspiration: "I've been listening to Motown since I was about five… I always talk about the fact I love '60s and Motown, so I thought I'd take elements of it, bits of it, and put it into my album, so that's exactly what I did."
+Most of the songs, she explained, began as simple ideas jotted in a notebook beside her bed: "Usually when I'm having a dream, I'll wake up and write something down, then look at it again and think, 'God, what was I dreaming about?'"

 Singles

 The album's title track was released as its first single in May 2003.
 The song immediately picked up airplay, peaking at number five on the UK Singles Chart.
 "Maybe" was released as the second single in October 2003, and also gained extensive airplay throughout the United Kingdom, peaking at number six.
 In January 2004, "I'll Be There" was released as the third single from the album.
 Like its two predecessors, it performed well on the charts, peaking at number seven on the UK chart.
 Later in the year, in May, "Crickets Sing for Anamaria", was released as the fourth single.
 The song peaked at number 15 on the UK Singles Chart.
 In the United States, both "Free Me" and "Maybe" were dance club regulars, reaching numbers four and six on the Billboard Hot Dance Club Play chart, respectively.